NikonUK/NikonUK/README.md

         • Batch (know the most)

-        • JavaScript (eh getting there. started recently)
+        • JavaScript

         • Python (know a slight bit. enough to make basic stuff)

-        • C++ (started learning recently. hope to use this for Quest Beat Saber modding)
+        • C#

-i started learning JavaScript a few months ago after talking to one of my mates, also known as a beat saber modder named HenWill and he suggested me to use Khan Academy as i want to learn how to make beat saber mods but theres no free (easily accesable) C++ teaching tools and apparently JavaScript is close to C++ so im giving it a go. so henwill if this works i cant thank you enough mate xd.
+i started learning JavaScript a few months ago after talking to one of my mates, also known as former beat saber modder HenWill8 and he suggested me to use Khan Academy as i want to learn how to make beat saber mods but theres no free (easily accesable) C++ teaching tools and apparently JavaScript is close to C++ so im giving it a go. so henwill if this works i cant thank you enough mate xd.
+(edit, ended up getting pcvr and now learned C# instead)

-anyway thats it. idfk what else to put here as i havnt had much coding experience apart from making some adb batch file for quest known as QuestToolBox that i worked on with a friend https://github.com/mitchv2020/QuestToolbox/releases
+anyway thats it. idk what else to put here as i havnt had much coding experience apart from making some adb batch file for quest known as QuestToolBox that i worked on with a friend https://github.com/mitchv2020/QuestToolbox/releases

 eh thats it. cya later!